 Stock-characters are the stuff of comedy, and the obvious polarities of the ideological commitments this modern-day Tracy-Hepburn duo embodies, make the brutal spectacle of the mating game genuinely riveting and side-splittingly funny, even as it's vulgarity furnishes endless occasion for shocked incredulity.

-Her antagonist and lover-to-be, hired-hand Gennarino (Giancarlo Giannini), is at first relegated to the background going about his servant duties, seen but not heard.
+The spirited repartee establishes both the intellectual bone fides and woefully haughty personality of our heroin--brash and exacting queen bee Raffaella (Mariangela Melato).
+Meanwhile her antagonist- and lover-to-be, hired-hand Gennarino (Giancarlo Giannini), is relegated to the background going about his servant duties, seen but not heard.
 He makes his official entrance when his tousle-haired head pops up meekly from below deck to see what all the commotion is about.
-A Sicilian communist by have-not instinct, he's the hard-up “sloppy Southerner” desperate to make money.
+A Sicilian communist by have-not instinct, he's the hard-up “sloppy Southerner” desperate to make ends meet.
 It doesn’t take long for him to figure out he’s working for a “fascist bitch.”
-Or, as he will later call her in one of the funnier insults of the film, an “industrial whore,” a compound beautifully encapsulating the affective contagion of ideological valences.
+Or, as he will later call her in one of the funnier insults of the film, an “industrial whore,” a compound that beautifully encapsulates the affective contagion of ideological valences.

 As the Lanzetti's squabble the generally dopey Gennarino, taking umbrage, fixes an ireful gaze on Raffaella.
 "Damn Commie," she exclaims to her husband, who defends him as an activist and "top dog in his neck of the woods."
 "He thinks we steal from the poor," she retorts contemptuously.